proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

     return public_key, private_key # N, e     N,d

 ```

-Lets look at how p and q was generated
+Let's delve into the generation process of p and q:

-get_prime() gets a prime number, p , and q was generated with "q = nt.nextprime(p)".  from the documentation the nextprime function generates the next prime number greater than the argunment given to it

-https://docs.sympy.org/latest/modules/ntheory.html#sympy.ntheory.generate.nextprime. from the above code we can see a prime number after a couple of range was assigned to q. from here we can deduce the diffrence between p and q is negligible
+The get_prime() function is utilized to obtain a prime number, p.
+Subsequently, q is generated through the expression "q = nt.nextprime(p)", Reading the library documentation of nextprime function (<a href="https://docs.sympy.org/latest/modules/ntheory.html#sympy.ntheory.generate.nextprime">here</a>), It says the function generates the next prime number greater than the argunment given to it, as p was the argument given to it, we can see that the next couple of prime numbers after p was assigned to q. from here we can deduce the diffrence between p and q is negligible.

-The RSA encryption and signature algorithm relies on the fact that factorization of large numbers is a hard problem

-The security of RSA relies on two prime factors p, q.
-What we are seeing here is when an implementation could lead to being broken

-Choosing the prime numbers the vulnerability is how the prime numbers are generated, q is the next prime to p , hence really close .
-This can lead to the public key being broken with Fermat factorization algorithm.
+Now, where is the problem in that, RSA encryption algorithm relies on the fact that factorization of large numbers is a very hard problem.
+In our own case, two prime numbers were chosen p, q, the multiplication of both numbers will be made publicly assessible, N=p*q, the security of this encryption algorithm is the fact that given N, a user will find it impossible to generate p and q without bruteforcing.
+However, vulnerable implementations of this could lead to it being broken, one of the occurence is in situations where p and q are really close as in our case here, This can lead to the public key being broken with Fermat factorization algorithm.

-Fermat the product of two large primes can always be written as N=(a-b)(a+b), with a being the middle between the two primes and b the distance from the middle to each of the primes.
+Fermat says the product of two large primes can always be written as N=(a-b)(a+b), with a being the middle between the two primes and b the distance from the middle to each of the primes.
 If the primes are close then a is close to the square root of N. This allows guessing the value a by starting with the square root of N and then incrementing the guess by one each round.
 For each guess we can calculate b^2 = a^2 - N. If the result is a square we know we have guessed a correctly.
 From this we can calculate p=a+b and q=a-b.
+Hence get back p and q.

 ### Factorizing N using farmat equatiom